LeBron scores 30 points, Davis handles Wembanyama's 5x5 effort in Lakers' 123-118 win over Spurs

-LOS ANGELES (AP) — LeBron James had 30 points, nine assists and seven rebounds and Anthony Davis had 28 points and 13 rebounds in the Los Angeles Lakers' seventh victory in nine games, 123-118 over the San Antonio Spurs on Friday night.
+LOS ANGELES (AP) — LeBron James had 30 points, nine assists and seven rebounds and the Los Angeles Lakers overcame Victor Wembanyama's historic “5x5” statistical performance for their seventh victory in nine games, 123-118 over the San Antonio Spurs on Friday night.

-Victor Wembanyama had 27 points, 10 rebounds and eight assists in his first road game against the Lakers.
-The French rookie sensation added five blocked shots and five steals, making him the youngest player in NBA history to achieve the rare “5x5” statistical performance — at least five points, rebounds, assists, blocks and steals in one game.
+Wembanyama had 27 points, 10 rebounds and eight assists in his first road game against the Lakers.
+The French rookie sensation added five blocked shots and five steals, making him the youngest player in NBA history and the 15th overall to achieve the rare 5x5 — at least five points, rebounds, assists, blocks and steals in one game.

+“He doesn't have a ceiling,” James said of Wembanyama.
+“He can do whatever he wants to do in his career.
+It seems like he enjoys the game.
+It seems like he puts the work in, just from the outside looking in. ...
+I said a long time ago how special he was, and it's really that simple.”

+Wembanyama fell one one assist shy of a 5x5 game in Sacramento on Thursday night, only to hit the mark one night later in Los Angeles in just 30 minutes, 55 seconds of play — the smallest amount of playing time in a 5x5 performance in league history.

 San Antonio finished on a 17-5 run in the final 3 1/2 minutes to trim the final margin considerably.